 Open a dedicated business bank account and business credit card.
 Do not commingle personal and business expenses.
 This creates tax problems and makes your financials unusable for due diligence later.

 Create a simple cash flow forecast showing monthly burn and runway.
 Even before revenue, you’re spending money.
-Know exactly how long your cash lasts at current burn rate.
+Know exactly how long your cash lasts at current burn rate and avoid common cash flow mistakes SaaS startups must avoid.
 Update this weekly as a habit.

 Build a revenue forecast model that shows how you’ll price, how customers will come in, and what retention might look like.
+Make sure you understand your business model and how it fits into the broader financial landscape of your industry.
 This gets refined constantly as you learn, but having the structure in place forces you to think through unit economics before you have units.

 The moment you have paying customers, financial discipline becomes critical.
 Most companies mess this up by celebrating revenue without measuring what actually matters.